How to Choose Fruit Trees to Plant: Climate, Varieties & More

 What trees grow well in pots?

 Virtually any type of fruit tree can be found in a dwarf form, so feel free to experiment beyond those few listed above!
-We have a grafted semi-dwarf espalier Fuji apple tree growing in a large wood box on wheels.
+We have a grafted semi-dwarf espalier Fuji apple tree growing in a large planter box on wheels.
 It isn’t nearly as fruitful as our in-ground Anna, but it is a beautiful and welcome addition to our patio garden.
 I have even seen banana trees living in containers!

 In addition to the general climate that a tree will enjoy, you have to ask yourself: Will you enjoy this tree?
 Meaning, will it live up to your expectations, and suit your space well?